16arpi/fouille-texte-2025/README.md

 │   ├── make_dataset.sh <- Initial data ingest pipeline.
 │   └── extract_data.py <- Main data wrangling logic.
 │
-├── docs                <- A default mkdocs project; see www.mkdocs.org for details │
 ├── pyproject.toml      <- Project configuration file with package metadata for │                          fouille and configuration for tools like black │
 ├── references          <- Data dictionaries, manuals, and all other explanatory materials.